Elrond Nodes explained

 Nodes are computers running the Elrond software, so they contribute to the Elrond network by relaying information and validating it.
 Each node needs to stake 2.500 EGLD to become a Validator and is rewarded for its service.
 Nodes without a stake are called Observers - they are connected to the network and relay information, but they have no role in processing transactions and thus do not earn rewards.

-- 2 x CPU, either Intel or AMD, with the
+- 4 x dedicated/physical CPUs, either Intel or AMD, with the

 SSE4.2flags (use lscpu to verify)